mkhuda/wp-custom-brand/README.md

 # wp-custom-brand
-WordPress Plugin to create Brands and Product Pages
+WordPress Plugin to create Brands and Product Pages.

+Sometimes you just want to add a Brand with their own Products.
+Add their own Brand Image, Logo, or maybe Tagline.
+Showing all Brands by Shortcode on somewhere.
+Also displaying all products of a Brand.
+So, maybe you need this open source Plugin.

 ## Usage
 1. Clone this plugin